paris-saclay-cds/ramp-workflow/doc/problem.rst

     requires 4 files named; ``feature_extractor_clf.py``,
     ``classifier.py``, ``feature_extractor_reg.py`` and ``regressor.py``.

+   If the appropriate workflow class does not exist in `RAMP-workflow`_, you can define your own workflow class within the ``problem.py`` file.
+If it is not too specific,We would also encourage you to add your class to `RAMP-workflow`_ so others can use it in future.
+See :ref:`contributing`.

    The Titanic challenge employed the ``feature_extractor_classifier()`` workflow.
 This can be specified simply with::